Workspace

 See Workspace integrations for details on connecting GitHub and Slack under Workspace Settings → Integrations.

-Tracking workspace activity
+Tracking workspace activity and usage

 You can track all the implementations you're following from the Recent Activity sidebar, which is visible across your workspace.
 See Recent activity sidebar for details.